DaisyEverard/Password-Generator/README.md

 The optionsArray containing all characters selected was changed by using push to make it a set of sub arrays, each with one type of characters.
 This then allows you to count how many types were selected (how many sub arrays), create a password missing this many characters, and create a loop to select a random item from each of these subarrays and add it to the password.

 ### still displaying added characters if no length added
+a new error message was introduced if invalid length input added.

+## Improvements
+Due to the workaround to make every character appear at least once creating a nested array, and the fact the each subarray has a different number of items (10 digits, 26 for alphabets...)  it is less likely that a particular letter would be chosen than a particular number.
+The flip side of this argument is that it makes it more likely there will be an equal number of each character type selected.
+You could create an array with all possible characters not in nested arrays and choose from this for a selector that weighs each character, instead of each type, equally.

 ## License